What is DeFi? Decentralized Finance Explained for Beginners

 - Start with simple actions.
 Try a simple token swap on Uniswap before attempting complex strategies like yield farming.

 - Only use audited protocols.
-Check if the protocol has been audited and by which firm.
+Check if the protocol has been audited.
 Well-known audit firms include Trail of Bits, OpenZeppelin, and Certik.

 - Use small amounts.
 Your first DeFi transaction should be with 10 to 50 dollars.
 Learn the mechanics before committing more.